 - Location: Connecticut

-Replacing a Lost License in ConnecticutCompare Car Insurance Rates in 3 Easy Steps
+Replacing a Lost License in ConnecticutCompare Car Insurance Rates in 3 Steps

 Unlike many other states, Connecticut does not yet offer license replacements online and only offers duplicates by mail under special circumstances (see below).
 Generally speaking, if you need to replace a lost, damaged, or stolen driver's license, you must visit a Connecticut DMV office and:

-- Complete an Application for Duplicate of Current Driver's License or Permit.
+- Complete an Application for Duplicate of Current Driver's License or Permit (Form 1-B).

-- Provide one form of identification if the DMV has your photo on file.
-Or two forms of identification if it does not have your image on file.
+- Provide 1 form of identification if the DMV has your photo on file or 2 forms of identification if it does not have your image on file.

 - Pay the $30 duplicate license fee.